zacanger/niddesa/text/generated-translations/cullaniddesa/20-sinhala-google.md

-'Dhamma' is a good word with pure meanings in the middle, pure in the middle and pure in the end With the perfect, consecrated celibacy, i.e. the four Satipatthnas, the Four Noble Truths The four main limbs are the five senses, the five forces, Sapta Bodhisattvas, the Noble Eightfold Path Nirvana, Nirvana Preach, preach, enact, lay down, open
+'Dhamma' is a good word with pure meanings in the middle, pure in the middle and pure in the end With the perfect, consecrated celibacy, i.e. the four Satipatthnas, the Four Noble Truths The four main limbs are the five senses, the five forces, Sapta Bodhisattvas, the Noble Eightfold Path Nibbana, Nibbana Preach, preach, enact, lay down, open
 Make, teach, enact, lay, open, divide
 Say, Say, 'Do I know something?'
 I know something